wpswings/subscriptions-for-woocommerce/README.txt

 == KICKSTART YOUR WOOCOMMERCE SUBSCRIPTION BUSINESS == [**Download Now!!**](https://downloads.wordpress.org/plugin/subscriptions-for-woocommerce.zip)

+**Who Should Use This Plugin?**
+Subscriptions for WooCommerce is designed for businesses that want to generate predictable recurring revenue through subscription-based offerings.
+It is also a great fit for membership websites that provide exclusive content or benefits, subscription box businesses that deliver products on a recurring schedule, online learning platforms offering ongoing access to courses, SaaS businesses with recurring software plans, and service-based businesses that charge customers on a weekly, monthly, or annual basis.

+**Common Use Cases**
+Subscriptions for WooCommerce can be used to power a wide variety of recurring business models.
+Store owners can create monthly subscription products, automate recurring billing plans, and offer membership access with scheduled renewals.
+The plugin is also ideal for managing subscription renewals without manual intervention and supporting product delivery subscriptions for items that customers purchase regularly.

+**Why Choose This Plugin?**
+What sets this plugin apart is its blend of powerful subscription features and dedicated support.
+Users benefit from priority support, regular updates, detailed documentation, and ongoing improvements based on customer feedback.
+With features like subscription boxes, subscription upgrades and downgrades, recurring order management, and the AI Subscription Health Widget, merchants can easily manage subscriptions and optimize for recurring revenue growth with data driven insights.

 == KEY FEATURES OF FREE WORDPRESS SUBSCRIPTIONS PLUGIN ==

+**1) Create Membership Plans, Manage Membership, and Set Access Rules** Our WooCommerce Subscription plugin now includes built-in membership functionality, allowing you to create and manage membership plans.
+You can view, grant, or cancel memberships, restrict access to specific posts, pages, and other content for members only, and assign membership plans to products so that only eligible members can purchase them.

+**2) AI Subscription Health Dashboard Widget**
+With the latest AI integration, you can get detailed insights into your subscription orders directly from the dashboard.
+The AI highlights subscriptions that are on hold, canceled, or paused, while also showing you the potential risks and growth opportunities.
+It provides recommended actions, pricing plan insights, and upcoming forecasts, which helps you quickly understand the health and performance of your subscription business without digging through reports. .

-**1) Minimal Layout For Subscription Tab**
+**3) Minimal Layout For Subscription Tab**
 We’ve given the Subscription tab a fresh, minimal design to improve user experience.
 The new layout is clean and easy to navigate, helping users manage their subscriptions quickly and without confusion.

-**2) Reactivate Any On-Hold Subscription**
+**4) Reactivate Any On-Hold Subscription**
 As a store admin, you can easily switch any on-hold subscription back to active in just a few steps.
 This helps with easy subscription management, improves customer retention, and reduces subscription churn rates.

-**3) Subscription Box Features** With our best subscription plugin, you can easily create a custom subscription box filled with multiple products.
+**5) Subscription Box Features** With our best subscription plugin, you can easily create a custom subscription box filled with multiple products.
 Your customers get the freedom to pick their favorite items, tailoring the box just the way they like it.
 Once they’ve made their choices, they can enjoy hassle-free deliveries on a schedule that suits them, whether it’s daily, weekly, or monthly.
 It’s a simple, flexible way to keep your customers happy and coming back for more!

 Refer to the [**Subscription Box Documentation**](https://docs.wpswings.com/manage-subscription-box/?utm_source=wpswings-subscription-box-doc&utm_medium=subs-org-page&utm_campaign=subscription-box-doc)

-**4) Rest API to Get the Subscription Details:** Our WooCommerce Subscription plugin includes a REST API feature that allows you to access detailed information about subscriptions assigned to specific users, making it easy to manage and retrieve subscription details programmatically.
+**6) Rest API to Get the Subscription Details:** Our WooCommerce Subscription plugin includes a REST API feature that allows you to access detailed information about subscriptions assigned to specific users, making it easy to manage and retrieve subscription details programmatically.

-**5)  Recurring Subscriptions Info on Cart and Checkout Page:** Customers will receive details regarding their recurring subscriptions on both the cart and checkout pages.
+**7)  Recurring Subscriptions Info on Cart and Checkout Page:** Customers will receive details regarding their recurring subscriptions on both the cart and checkout pages.
 This will enhance transparency and provide clarity regarding the total amount, tax details, and renewal period, making management easier for recurring subscriptions during the checkout process.

-**6) Create Products as Subscription Products With Subscriptions for WooCommerce:** With the WordPress subscriptions plugin you can assign a subscription label to simple products by checking a box.
+**8) Create Products as Subscription Products With Subscriptions for WooCommerce:** With the WordPress subscriptions plugin you can assign a subscription label to simple products by checking a box.
 The selected product will then be available as a WooCommerce subscription simple product, without creating a specific subscription-type product.

-**7) Set Subscription Frequency for Subscription-Based Products:** WP subscription plugin allows you to set the recurring frequency option on subscribed products.
+**9) Set Subscription Frequency for Subscription-Based Products:** WP subscription plugin allows you to set the recurring frequency option on subscribed products.
 Payment plans for these subscription-based products can be configured monthly, weekly, or yearly.
 Additionally, you can manage the frequency of Subscription free trials.

-**8) WooCommerce Subscriptions Plan Expiry Choice:** With our best subscription plugin, you can set the expiration date of WooCommerce subscription plans, which determines the duration of the subscription.
+**10) WooCommerce Subscriptions Plan Expiry Choice:** With our best subscription plugin, you can set the expiration date of WooCommerce subscription plans, which determines the duration of the subscription.
 Recurring payments will follow the frequency plan, and the subscription can be renewed to extend the plan.

-**9) Charge Initial Fee on Subscription-based Products With WooCommerce Payment Integrations:** WordPress subscriptions plugin gives you the option to charge an initial sign-up fee for subscriptions.
+**11) Charge Initial Fee on Subscription-based Products With WooCommerce Payment Integrations:** WordPress subscriptions plugin gives you the option to charge an initial sign-up fee for subscriptions.
 The WooCommerce Subscriptions free plugin also supports seamless integration with the Stripe payment gateway in WooCommerce, making the payment process smooth & efficient.

-**10) Offer Free Trial to WooCommerce Subscription Users:** With our best subscription plugin, you can offer free trials to subscription users and set the trial frequency.
+**12) Offer Free Trial to WooCommerce Subscription Users:** With our best subscription plugin, you can offer free trials to subscription users and set the trial frequency.
 Encourage users to sign up by providing free trials for WooCommerce subscription products or services.
 After the trial period ends, users can continue the Woo subscription plan.

-**11) Complete WooCommerce Subscriptions Table for Admin:** Woo subscriptions plan module includes essential details such as active and inactive subscriptions, upcoming recurring payment dates, subscription names, subscription expiry dates, & individual plan due dates, along with the recurring payment frequency.
+**13) Complete WooCommerce Subscriptions Table for Admin:** Woo subscriptions plan module includes essential details such as active and inactive subscriptions, upcoming recurring payment dates, subscription names, subscription expiry dates, & individual plan due dates, along with the recurring payment frequency.

-**12) Cancel WooCommerce Subscriptions Plan Anytime via User or Admin:** With WordPress subscriptions plugin you and your users have the flexibility to end subscriptions at any time with ease and halt any future WooCommerce recurring payments.
+**14) Cancel WooCommerce Subscriptions Plan Anytime via User or Admin:** With WordPress subscriptions plugin you and your users have the flexibility to end subscriptions at any time with ease and halt any future WooCommerce recurring payments.
 This feature allows for convenient and hassle-free cancellation of subscriptions whenever needed.

-**13) Generate Subscription Logs:** Our subscriptions plugin automatically generates subscription error logs, which capture and record any errors or issues related to subscriptions.
+**15) Generate Subscription Logs:** Our subscriptions plugin automatically generates subscription error logs, which capture and record any errors or issues related to subscriptions.
 This allows for easy monitoring and troubleshooting, enhancing the overall subscription process and system reliability.

-**14) Integrated with WPS PayPal Payment Gateway:** Our plugin includes the **WPS PayPal Payment Gateway**, so customers don't need to install it separately.
+**16) Integrated with WPS PayPal Payment Gateway:** Our plugin includes the **WPS PayPal Payment Gateway**, so customers don't need to install it separately.
 Upon installing our plugin, the WPS PayPal Payment option will automatically appear in the multi-step form, streamlining the payment process for users.

 > Note: This payment method will only work for US-based PayPal merchant accounts.